CamCove-Crichton/newborn-photography/README.md

 ### Unresolved Bugs

-- I have an issue with the cnacel button, that it is not responsive on the first click, but only on the 2ns click, so need to look into this and correct
+- I have an issue with the cancel button, that it is not responsive on the first click, but only on the 2nd click, so need to look into this and correct

 ## Credits